-Some problems are severe but only affect a small number of youth: for example, approximately 1.3% of youth have elevated lead in their blood.
+Some problems are severe but only affect a small number of youths: for example, approximately 1.3% of youth have elevated lead in their blood.
 Other issues are alarmingly widespread: 62% of youth are eligible for subsidized school lunch, 1 in 5 live in poverty, and 1 in 4 are food insecure.

-Perhaps the most compelling finding of the 2017 Waldo County Community Needs Survey issued by WCAP was the detrimental effect of drugs on Waldo County's youth.
+Perhaps the most compelling finding of the 2020 Waldo County Community Needs Survey issued by WCAP was the detrimental effect of drugs on Waldo County's youth.
 Respondents identify drugs as the biggest problem facing young residents.
-Drugs and alcohol have always posed temptations and challenges to young people, especially teenagers, but the current drug epidemic is affecting even younger children through their parents and other caregivers. "[The l]evel of substance use/abuse has caused both financial and emotional trauma to children."
+Drugs and alcohol have always posed temptations and challenges to young people, especially teenagers, but the current drug epidemic is affecting even younger children through their parents and other caregivers.
 Children can find themselves in unsafe conditions, lacking food and other basic needs.
 Moreover, many children lack the positive supports and role models that are critical to helping them reach their full potential.

-Exacerbating the problem of at-home drug use is a reported lack of activities for children during outof-school hours, which survey participants identify as the next biggest problem facing Waldo County's youth (along with education and job training).
+Exacerbating the problem of at-home drug use is a reported lack of activities for children during out-of-school hours, which survey participants identify as the next biggest problem facing Waldo County's youth (along with education and job training).
 For younger children, a lack of safe, affordable, positive activities means lost opportunities for the enrichment they may not be receiving at home, and more time in unsafe or unhealthful environments.
 For teenagers, a lack of activities can lead to dangerous disengagement.
-"Teenagers in the area are left with nothing to entertain them in their free time, so they resort to trouble to entertain themselves."
+"Nothing for them to do but get in trouble."
+This is only magnified by the impacts of COVID 19 and remote learning environment.
+It is noted that there is also additional concern for the mental health of our youth resulting from the long term impacts of COVID 19.